cjdcordeiro/cloud-init-cern/README.md

  	 headnode:
 	  source: '"my cluster"'

-ALWAYS REMEMBER TO PUT '#cloud-config' IN YOUR FIRST LINE AND TO RESPECTIVE WHITE-SPACES.
+Always remember to write "#cloud-config" in the first line of your user-data file, and to respect white-spacing.

-Cristóvão Cordeiro, 26/04/2013, christovao.jose.domingues.cordeiro@cern.ch
+Cristóvão Cordeiro, 26/04/2013, cristovao.cordeiro@cern.ch